Boarding - Year 9,10, 11 & Sixth Form

 School House has both double and single en-suite rooms.
 Year 9, 10 and 11 boys all share a room whilst the Sixth Form boarders all have single rooms.
 School House Annexe is home to our Sixth Form girls and also provides single room accommodation and is supervised by the resident Assistant Housemistress.

 The supervision of boarders is good.
 An exceptional quality of service is provided

-We are proud of the building’s ‘eco’ credentials, as seen in the solar panels which heat the power showers, ground source heat pumps which provide under-floor heating, a tree-planting programme for 100 new trees and a chicken coop, whose residents provide fresh eggs daily for the boys’ breakfast.
+We are proud of the building’s ‘eco’ credentials, as seen in the solar panels which heat the power showers, ground source heat pumps which provide under-floor heating, a tree-planting programme for 100 new trees and a chicken coop, whose residents provide fresh eggs daily for breakfast.

 The school produces extremely well balanced young men